 Refer to the data on the Berkeley graduate school admissions shown on p.
-3 and to the article by Bickel, Hammel, and O'Connell in Science in 1975 Sex Bias in Graduate Admissions: Data from Berkeley.
+3 and to the Science article 'Sex Bias in Graduate Admissions: Data from Berkeley' by P. J. Bickel, E. A. Hammel, and J. W. O'Connell.

-- i.
-In 1 paragraph, summarize the article in words that would be understood by a professional (e.g. a lawyer) who has little knowledge of statistics or epidemiology. - ii.
+ii.
 Imagine that 933, 585, ...
 769 applicants applied to the six Faculties A-F respectively but that all 4,526 were women.
 If they had the same success rates as the women actually achieved, what proportion of the 4,526 women would have been admitted?
-Calculate the variance of this proportion. - Imagine that 933, 585, ...
+Calculate the variance of this proportion.

+Imagine that 933, 585, ...
 769 applicants applied to the six Faculties A-F (i.e., 4,526 in all) but that all 4,526 were men.
 If they had the same success rates as the men actually achieved, what proportion of them would have been admitted?
-Calculate the variance of this proportion. - iii.
+Calculate the variance of this proportion.

+- iii.
 What would C&H call these two proportions? - iv.
 Calculate (a) the female-male difference between these two proportions, and a CI for it (b) the ratio of the proportions, and a CI for it (Hint: do your calculations in the log(ratio) scale, and convert back. (c) the ratio of the proportions that were not admitted, and a CI for it. (d) the ratio of the odds of being admitted, and a CI for it.
 Comment on your findings, and give reasons for which of the four metrics you prefer.